Satwik11/Style_Transfer_with_Pytorch/README.md

 opencv

 ## How to run the file
-Execute Style_Tranfer.ipynb file with whatever photo you like to convert after converting an output video will be generated in which you can see photo conversion
+Execute Style_Tranfer.ipynb file an output video will be generated in which you can see photo conversion